Dana Olden Baldwin: Military service

-Career
+Career & civic life

-Baldwin returned to Martinsville, and resumed working in his practice.
-It was after his military service that Baldwin really began to put an active effort in improving the conditions of the African-American Community.
-In the Virginia edition of The History of the American Negro", Dr. Baldwin stated that in order for the African American community to prosper, people should start "by advocating and working for better schools, better churches... by seeing to it that children are instructed in civic duty in the schools and taught the importance and power of the ballot.
+Following his military service, Baldwin and his wife Vina stayed briefly in Philadelphia, where he practiced in the new field of radiology.
+The couple returned to Martinsville in 1919, where he resumed his medical practice.
+Baldwin worked to uplift the Black community in other ways as well.
+In the Virginia edition of The History of the American Negro, Dr. Baldwin stated that in order for the African American community to prosper, people should start "by advocating and working for better schools, better churches... by seeing to it that children are instructed in civic duty in the schools and taught the importance and power of the ballot.